Fernando9522/super-pato/MultiLang-method.md

 [MultiLang method presentation](https://youtu.be/Sk2NfTLyEGM)
 [Presentation of encoding adapted from HAK5 encoder - without MultiLang](https://www.youtube.com/watch?v=4nbv-LyDWvk)

-The MultiLang method seems flawless in compatison with the encoding method adapted from the HAK5 rubber duckys' encoder which doesn't provide 100% reliability in all languages.
+The MultiLang method seems flawless in comparison with the encoding method adapted from the HAK5 rubber duckys' encoder which doesn't provide 100% reliability in all languages.